Okroshiashvili/irspy/README.md

 # IRSpy

-`irspy` is the rust library to parse IRS 990 forms.
+`irspy` is the Python library to parse IRS 990 forms.

 `WIP` - work in progress